arvidfalch/RawAudio_e2e/README.md

 ## Models

 ## Training dataset
-The training dataset can be downloaded from this [Dropbox](https://www.dropbox.com/sh/3jsvlptg971zjf1/AADiSkKnJweOYZyYBS_njgMRa?dl=0).
+The training dataset can be downloaded from this [Dropbox link](https://www.dropbox.com/sh/3jsvlptg971zjf1/AADiSkKnJweOYZyYBS_njgMRa?dl=0).
 Download all the files in the folder.
 The dataset has been split into four training sets and four validation sets, which are used in the training loop to avoid filling up the GPU memory.
 The datasets are saved as .npz files.
 Keep them in the same folder as the Train.py file.

 Training dataset can also be downloaded and constructed from DESED link, follwo the instructions on that page.

 ## Evaluation dataset
+The evaluation dataset can be downloaded from this [Dropbox link](https://www.dropbox.com/scl/fo/yms4wsqj97mgwnv2wkdr3/h?dl=0&rlkey=698xzssz2rcuqe8w0wozc05kf).

 ## Training